Wint3rmute/baczek.me/content/now.md

 25.08
 ```

 Experimenting with wavetable synthesis.
-I've managed to hack it into [nosna](https://github.com/Wint3rmute/nosna) and sampled my Minilogue to have some homemade wavetables.
+I've managed to hack it into [nosna](https://github.com/Wint3rmute/nosna) and sampled my Minilogue, just to have some "homemade" wavetables.
 It's way more entertaining than coding an FM synthesiser, you can get a lot of interesting timbres without having to play around with operator ratios & envelopes.
 This "happy accidents" workflow is more funny and rewarding.
 On the other hand, it mostly boils down to the samples you're using to build the wavetables.

 >Listening:<br>
 >Rosa Walton - I Really Want to Say at Your House